-The five EU Motor Insurance Directives (EU MID) were established in order to further enhance the protection system of road traffic victims within the European Economic Area (EEA)
+The six EU Motor Insurance Directives (EU MID) were established in order to further enhance the protection system of road traffic victims within the European Economic Area (EEA)

 They also introduced new concepts such as: compulsory MTPL insurance valid throughout the whole EEA territory, abolishment of intra-EEA border insurance checks, protection for visiting victims, minimum amounts of cover, …

 More specifically, the EU MID achieved 2 main innovations:

 1. The notion of “territory in which a vehicle is normally based”(1st Directive – 72/166/EEC)

 Green Card checks are abolished at intra- EEA borders.
 A motor vehicle which is normally based in the territory of a Member State will be presumed to be insured in this Member State and the National Insurers’ Bureau of this Member State will guarantee the compensation of damages of a victim in another Member State, even without the presence of a Green Card.